 - 1 bay leaf

-- To prepare the soutzoukakia, knead all ingredients together and leave the mixture in the refrigerator for 1 hour.
-Shape into oblong meatballs and shallow fry gently in oil till golden brown.
-Alternatively for a lighter dish, bake the soutzoukakia till golden brown.
+- To prepare the soutzoukakia, knead all meatball ingredients together and leave the mixture in the fridge for 1 hour.

-- Add the fried/ baked / grilled soutzoukakia in the tomato sauce and stir gently, being careful not to brake them.
-Leave to simmer in low heat for 15 minutes, enabling the meatballs to absorb all the wonderful flavours from the tomato sauce.
+- Its now time to bring your Soutzoukakia together!
+Gently place the fried/ baked soutzoukakia in the tomato sauce and stir gently, being careful not to break them.
+Cover your pan with a lid and let them simmer on low heat for 30 minutes so the meatballs absorb all the wonderful flavours from the tomato sauce.
+While they are cooking give them a taste and add salt and pepper to your taste.

 - Serve the soutzoukakia (baked meatballs) while still hot with some rice or mashed potatoes and lots of tomato sauce.
 Enjoy!!